maksimmerkulov/head-first-java-2nd-edition/README.md

 - 📂 Solutions are in folder: `chapter11`
 - 📄 Exercises from the book:
     - Page 318 — First we need a Sequencer
+    - Page 321 — The compiler needs to know that YOU know you’re calling a risky method.

 ![Chapter 11](images/chapter-11.png)